EvanCooper9/swift-week-view/README.md

 view.addSubview(weekView)
 ```
 > #### Available arguments
-> - frame: the frame of the calendar view
+> - `frame`: the frame of the calendar view
-> - eventGenerator: an instance of an EventGenerator that overrides the generateEvents function.
+> - `eventGenerator`: an instance of an EventGenerator that overrides the generateEvents function.
-> - visibleDays: an instance of a ViewCreator subclass that overrides the createViewSet method.
+> - `visibleDays`: an instance of a ViewCreator subclass that overrides the createViewSet method.
-> - date: (Optional) the day `WeekView` will initially load.
+> - `date`: (Optional) the day `WeekView` will initially load.
 Defaults to the current day.
-> - startHour: (Optional) the earliest hour that will be displayed.
+> - `startHour`: (Optional) the earliest hour that will be displayed.
 Defaults to 09:00.
-> - endHour: (Optional) the latest hour that will be displayed.
+> - `endHour`: (Optional) the latest hour that will be displayed.
 Defalts to 17:00.
+> - `colorTheme`: (Optional) the colors used in the view.
+Defaults to `LightTheme`.

 ## Dependencies
 ### [SwiftDate](https://github.com/malcommac/SwiftDate), via [Cocoapods](https://cocoapods.org)